Pulfin Bog Nature Reserve

 Best time to visitJune to September

-The opening of one of the springs has been greatly enlarged to form a pool providing habitat for aquatic plants including water soldier and marsh fern.
+The opening of one of the springs has been greatly enlarged to form a pool providing habitat for aquatic plants including water soldier.
+In the shady understory below the willows the rare marsh fern can be found.
 Both sedge and reed warblers regularly breed around the margins and water rail, kingfisher and reed bunting can be found throughout the year.
 There have been 16 species of dragonfly seen, with large red damselfly and hairy dragonfly two of the first species to emerge in spring.
 Otters are present on the river and roe deer use the site regularly.
 Keep an eye on the sky as hobbies regularly hunt dragonflies during the summer.

 - Spring: Invertebrates - Hairy dragonfly; Large red damselfly; Birds - Sedge warbler.